Donation Points FAQ

 Why does the contribution Nexus Mods makes to the total donation pool change from month to month?

 We cannot commit to an official figure each month as our financial situation and financial needs change from month to month.
 We need to be flexible on what we can contribute as our monetary situation can change from month to month.
-However, we aim to commit between the $5,000 to $10,000 range every month.
+You can see our recent contributions per month.

 As we're sure you can understand this issue is complicated and can create the potential for a lot of drama in the community.
 Whatever system we use has to be reasonable and most of all, devoid of subjective human opinions as much as possible.
 That basically means that there should be no one person or group of people in charge of who receives Donation Points.